jurvantoledo/Add-that-store-Client/README.md

 as a user:

 - I want to be able to sign up to the service.
-- I want to be able to login
+- I want to be able to login.
-- I want to add my store
+- I want to add my store.
 - I want to add products for my store.
 - I want to be able to delete products when they become irrelevant.
 - I want to update my account when I made a typo.
-- I want to update my store when I made a typo
+- I want to update my store when I made a typo.

 ---